 Space Component overview

-With the benefit of more three decades of experience in implementing satellite missions to observe Earth from space, ESA is well-placed to develop and manage this core component of GMES.
+With the benefit of more three decades of experience in implementing satellite missions to observe Earth from space, ESA is well-placed to develop and manage this core component of Copernicus.

-The GMES Space Component comprises two types of satellite missions, ESA's five families of dedicated Sentinels and missions from other space agencies, called Contributing Missions.
-A unified ground segment, through which the data are streamed and made freely available for GMES services, completes the Space Component.
+The Copernicus Space Component comprises two types of satellite missions, ESA's five families of dedicated Sentinels and missions from other space agencies, called Contributing Missions.
+A unified ground segment, through which the data are streamed and made freely available for Copernicus services, completes the Space Component.

-The Sentinels will be launched from 2013.
-These missions carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:
+The Sentinels carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

 - Sentinel-1 will provide all-weather, day and night radar imagery for land and ocean services,